İbrahim Tatlıses: Assassination attempts

 He was shot in the leg in 1990 and survived an assassination attempt in 1998.

 On 14 March 2011, he was attacked and seriously wounded in the head.
 At 00:30 local time, he and his spokeswoman Buket Çakıcı were shot at by unknown assailants after leaving the offices of the private Turkish channel Beyaz TV following his weekly television show.
 As they entered their vehicle, Tatlises was hit with a bullet that entered the back of his skull and exited through the front. Çakıcı was also hit in the neck, but survived the attack.
 The perpetrators carried Kalashnikov rifles and escaped in a black car.
 He was taken to the Acıbadem Hospital in Istanbul for emergency treatment.
 He was operated on by İlhan Elmacı.He underwent a four-hour operation to have the bullet removed, after which he was in stable condition.
 He regained consciousness five days later.
 After a week, the doctors announced that he was recovering well.
 Turkey's Prime Minister Recep Tayyip Erdoğan visited him and also announced that he was recovering well.
 The police in Turkey arrested around 20 people involved in the attack.
 On April 7, Tatlıses left Acıbadem Hospital with a police escort and travelled to Atatürk International Airport, where he was boarded the Ministry of Health's Hawker 900XP air ambulance for Germany, to receive intensive rehabilitation at the Murnau Trauma Clinic.
-He was also criticized for his stance on accepting the massacres that took place in 1915 which is why many believe was also the cause for the assassination attempt.
+He was also criticized for his stance on accepting the Armenian Genocide that took place in 1915 which is why many believe was also the cause for the assassination attempt.